 You can find a recipe for deep-fried eggplant balls and use this recipe as the stuffing.

-If you want to substitute the meat stuffing with cheese, you need to be careful that the cheese doesn't leak outside the breadcrumbs and melt into the oil creating a mess.
+If you want to substitute the meat stuffing with cheese, you must be careful that the cheese doesn't leak outside the breadcrumbs and melt into the oil, creating a mess.

 Do not cut the olives into spirals but leave them intact.

-An example of double coated fried breaded cheese, you can check out the recipe: fried mozzarella sticks and balls.
+For an example of double-coated fried breaded cheese, you can check out the recipe: fried mozzarella sticks and balls.

 Equipment

-I use the attachment with my KitchenAid which can also be used as a vegetables strainer for canning tomatoes or jams.
+I use the attachment with my KitchenAid, which can also be used as a vegetable strainer for canning tomatoes or jams.

-If you don't have a meat grinder then you can use a regular food blender but the texture will not be the same.
+If you don't have a meat grinder, you can use a regular food blender, but the texture will not be the same.

-The meat grinder will leave the meat structure intact, therefore giving it a better texture.
+The meat grinder will keep the meat structure intact, giving it a better texture.
 The blender instead will transform it into mushy food.

-If you are frying a large number of starters for a party, I recommend using a deep fryer, as it will make the frying so much easier and faster.
+If you are frying a large number of finger foods for a party, I recommend using a deep fryer, as it will make the frying so much easier and faster.

 Storage